 Throughout the lifespan of the vehicle, the original system model and security risk assessment model can be used to apply updated vulnerability information as well as the most recent threat and control data.

 The continuous monitoring of current risk levels can be used to plan software updates or introduce alternative interventions, if required.
 With suitable tooling support, the vehicle is designed in a secure manner right from the start and kept secure over the entire lifespan.

 Want to read more about security engineering in the automotive industry?

 The linked article gives further insights in the methodology of security risk assessments and tool support.

-With YAKINDU Security Analyst, itemis provides a model-based tool for performing security risk assessments during the design phase as well as throughout the lifetime of the vehicle model.
+With YAKINDU Security Analyst (now itemis SECURE), itemis provides a model-based tool for performing security risk assessments during the design phase as well as throughout the lifetime of the vehicle model.

 Information: YAKINDU Security Analyst Is Now itemis SECURE